For Jim McMahon's Red Hook Sandy flood map go here.

 If you own the building, look into permanent resiliency measures.
 The Department of City Planning created Retrofitting for Flood Risk.

-As of 9/9/16 there is a new program to help you make your building more resilient.
+As of 9/9/16 there is a program to help you make your building more resilient.
 See FloodHelpNY

 Homeowners, secure your fuel tanks.
 During Sandy, tanks in Red Hook floated and spilled fuel in cellars.
 Here are two links: Protecting building fuel systems from flood damage and Anchor Fuel Tanks